Cursor logoCursor4.7

 Choose Cursor if you need:

-• Enhancing and maintaining large existing codebases
+• Refactoring and navigating large existing codebases

 Choose Lovable if you need: